-Showers also differ depending on their complexity; the most common showers have nozzles aiming directly down to the user, while other showers have showerheads connected to a hose so that the user could aim the water directly to where they desire.
+Showers also differ depending on their complexity.
+The most common showers have nozzles that reach directly down to the user, while other showers have showerheads connected to a hose so that the user can aim the water directly where they desire.

-To know more about showers and how it consumes water, here are some of the things you need to know and steps you need to check.
+To learn more about showers and how they consume water, here are some things you need to know and steps to take to check.

 History

-Over time, people then began to follow the said phenomena by pouring themselves jugs of cold water after washing.
+Over time, people began to follow the said phenomenon by pouring themselves jugs of cold water after washing.

-Evidence of that is how the Mesopotamians and Egyptians take a bath.
-These people then have shower rooms installed inside their homes where the servants initially carry and fill the water before bathing them privately.
+Evidence of this is how the Mesopotamians and Egyptians took baths.
+These people then installed shower rooms inside their homes, where servants initially carried and filled the water before bathing them privately.

-And unlike the Mesopotamians and Egyptians, the Greeks are the first people to use aqueducts and sewage systems in their showers; this pumps the water in and out of the large communal showers and is commonly used by rich people.
-Discovered in Pergamum, this has depictions similar to what people use today, including bars to hang up clothes.
+Unlike the Mesopotamians and Egyptians, the Greeks were the first to use aqueducts and sewage systems in their showers.
+These systems pump water in and out of large communal showers and are commonly used by rich people.
+Discovered in Pergamum, these systems have depictions similar to what people use today, including bars to hang clothes.

-The Romans also have their famous bathhouses that can be found all over the Mediterranean.
+The Romans also had famous bathhouses all over the Mediterranean.
 They also practice taking showers every day or multiple times a week.
 Unfortunately, after the fall of the Roman Empire, their shower system also fell out of use.

 Modern Showers

-The shower operates by pumping up the water to its reservoir, just above the user's head, and a chain would then be pulled to release the water.
+The shower pumps water to its reservoir just above the user's head.
+A chain is then pulled to release the water.
 Unfortunately, the elites were not commended because the system recycles the water, thus making the user take a bath in dirty water.

-But in 1810, this was improved by an unknown inventor.
-The English Regency shower was the new design created; it is originally 10 feet tall with several metal pipes that look like bamboos and a nozzle that evenly distributes water around the user's shoulder.
-And unlike before, the water is not recycled, and it came from the ground.
+However, in 1810, an unknown inventor improved this.
+The new design was the English Regency shower, which was originally 10 feet tall.
+It featured several metal pipes resembling bamboo and a nozzle that evenly distributed water around the user's shoulder.
+Unlike before, the water in this shower was not recycled and came from the ground.

-After few decades, this was upgraded by reinventing the plumbing for connection to a running water source and by adding adjustable sprayers for various water flows.
+After a few decades, this was upgraded by reinventing the plumbing to connect to a running water source and adding adjustable sprayers for various water flows.
 Through this, the showers people are using now were slowly approximated.

-The French army also installed modern showers in their barracks for economic hygiene measures as demanded by François Merry Delabost.
+The French army also installed modern showers in their barracks for economic hygiene measures, as demanded by François Merry Delabost.
 He is an inventor and a French doctor.
-They had previously replaced the individual baths with mandatory communal showers for the prisoners because he believes that it is more economical and hygienic.
+They had previously replaced the individual baths with mandatory communal showers for the prisoners because he believed it was more economical and hygienic.

 The eight showers installed in the precinct have water heated by the steam engine and could be used simultaneously by eight prisoners.
-In addition, these showers are less time and water-consuming because eight concurrent showers could only take 5 mins and could only use 20 liters of water.
+In addition, these showers are less time and water-consuming because eight concurrent showers could only take 5 mins and use only 20 liters of water.

-This system was then adopted by other armies, prisons in other jurisdictions, and boarding schools before installing it in public bathhouses.
+This system was adopted by other armies, prisons in other jurisdictions, and boarding schools before being installed in public bathhouses.

 Types